KhronosGroup/OpenXR-SDK-Source/specification/README.md

 * Asciidoctor Mathematical (asciidoctor-mathematical, version 0.2.2)
 * [Dependencies for asciidoctor-mathematical](https://github.com/asciidoctor/asciidoctor-mathematical#dependencies)
   (There are a lot of these! but, they will automatically come in with gem)
-* Bundled in this repo: KaTeX distribution (version 0.7.0 from <https://github.com/Khan/KaTeX> .
-  This is cached under `specifications/scripts/katex/`, and need not be installed from GitHub.

 **Note:**
 > Asciidoctor-pdf versions before `1.5.0.alpha15` have issues with multi-page